 \subsection{The Short-Molecule Regime}

-In the short molecule regime, as was explained in \cite{gerzon2025capacity, tamir2025dna}, the information is encoded into a histogram, which contains the relative counts of each molecule type in the pool of $M$ molecules.
+In the short molecule regime, as explained in \cite{gerzon2025capacity, tamir2025dna}, the information is encoded in the histogram of relative counts of each molecule type in the pool of $M$ molecules.
 During the retrieval of the stored message, the sampling process produces a noisy version of this histogram; for example, molecule types having a single copy in the codeword may be sampled multiple times or not at all.
-Moreover, the noisy sequencing process adds another source of effective noise acting on the input histogram, in addition to the fact that the per-molecule sequencing channel output alphabet may be different from the input alphabet $\calX^L$, due to substitutions, deletions, or insertions.
+The noisy sequencing process adds a further source of effective noise to the input histogram.
+In addition, the per-molecule sequencing channel output alphabet may differ from the input alphabet $\calX^L$, due to substitutions, deletions, or insertions.

 As recently elaborated in \cite{gerzon2025capacity} and \cite{tamir2025dna}, for a given number of molecules $M$ and a given molecule length $L$, the potential total number of reliably stored bits in the short-molecule regime may still be significant, although the capacity of the shuffling-sampling channel is zero.
 An analysis of this regime was initiated in \cite[Sec.\ 7.3]{shomorony2022information}, producing a conjecture on the maximal log-cardinality of a reliable codebook as a function of $M$ and $L$.
-Specifically, \cite[Conjecture 4]{shomorony2022information} conjectured that for $\beta\in(0,\frac{1}{\log|{\calX}|})$ this log-cardinality scales asymptotically as
+Specifically, \cite[Conjecture 4]{shomorony2022information} postulates that for $\beta\in(0,\frac{1}{\log|{\calX}|})$ this log-cardinality scales asymptotically as